ASB personal loan

 Founded in 1847 as the Auckland Savings Bank, ASB offers personal loans which can be used for almost any purpose, including paying for travel arrangements or funding your education.
-With loan terms of six months to seven years, an ASB personal loan could also be a good choice to finance the purchase of an asset or for consolidating debts.
+With loan terms of 1 year to 7 years, an ASB personal loan could also be a good choice to finance the purchase of an asset or for consolidating debts.

 For debt consolidation and unsecured loans, the minimum amount you can borrow is $2,000.
 An interest rate will be determined based on your financial situation.